Our Chief Scientist explains the various brainwave bands, what they mean, and how you can use Healium to train your brain.

 Hopefully, you can begin to see how and why the fluctuations in different brain waves can often tell us something about the person’s state of consciousness AND how certain patterns–if they become rigid and inflexible, can be related to certain concerns.

 For instance, too much theta without accompanying beta often suggests a brain that is underactivated.
 This is a brain that may have difficulties doing its job efficiently or effectively.
 If this pattern shows up in the frontal lobes, the person might have difficulty inhibiting their impulses, sustaining attention, or successfully utilizing their working memory.
 This pattern (excessive Theta/Beta) is the stereotypical ADHD brainwave pattern.
 On the other hand, a brain that consistently has large amounts of High Beta or Low-Gamma activity, particularly when it is not needed, may show signs of anxiety, agitation, or sleep problems.
 This is an overactivated brain; one that is hyperaroused.

-Healium currently has two different protocols to help you train specific brainwave states.
+Healium currently utilizes a protocol to help you train for a focused calm brainwave states.
 Luckily, you won’t need a full EEG cap to use your brainwaves with Healium.
 You’ll only need a BrainLink Lite EEG headband and a pro subscription to Healium.